 For more details about walking the walls and other activities in this itinerary, make sure to check out my blog post on how to spend 2 days in Dubrovnik!

 Once you’re done exploring the walls, it’s time for even more iconic views!
-Head up the Dubrovnik Cable Car and grab lunch the Panorama Restaurant at the top.
+You’ll be heading up to the top of Mount Srd on the Dubrovnik Cable Car.

-For those looking for a more luxurious and relaxing evening, you can’t miss dining at the exquisite Nautika Restaurant.
-Offering unparalleled views of the harbor and Fort Lovrijenac, Nautika is one of the most renowned dining experiences in Dubrovnik.
+For those looking for a luxurious and relaxing evening, you can’t miss dining at the exquisite Nautika Restaurant.
+Offering unparalleled views of the harbor and Fort Lovrijenac, Nautika is one of the most renowned dining experiences in Dubrovnik!

 Here, you’ll experience exquisite seafood in the most elegant setting, one of the best ways to conclude your trip to Croatia!